NeilAucoin/Video-Game-EDA/README.md

 engineered_dataset
 - Index
-- -Contains a unique identifier used to identify games and link different data files
+Contains a unique identifier used to identify games and link different data files
 - Slug
 - -Contains the game's name formatted for use in APIs, to be potentially used in future data collection
 - Name